 Visitor Code of Conduct

-We are committed to providing a healthy and safe environment at the Hands On Children’s Museum and we need your help!
-We are asking our visitors to partner with us in our COVID-19 wellness efforts.
-When visiting, you are agreeing to follow our Code of Conduct for all members of your group.
+We are committed to providing a healthy and safe environment at the Hands On Children’s Museum.
+When visiting, you and all members of your group are agreeing to follow our Code of Conduct:

-- Wearing a face covering as mandated by the WA Secretary of Health that covers your nose and mouth throughout the duration of your visit both indoors and outside
+- Wearing a face covering as mandated by the WA Secretary of Health that covers your nose and mouth throughout your visit both indoors and outside.

 - Maintaining proper social distancing (6-feet) from others not in your group